tylerlittlefield/tylurp/canopy_analysis/canopy_analysis.md

 }
 ```

-We then use a handy function called `TreeTopFinder` from the `ForestTools` package:
+We can then use a handy function called `TreeTopFinder` from the `ForestTools` package:

 ``` r
 # Find the tops of the tree